luongnguyenminhan/url-shortener/context/frontend-design-language.md

 - Maintain consistent spacing with theme.spacing
 - Implement proper color contrast ratios
 - Test components in both light and dark modes
+- **NEVER use CSS gradients** - use solid colors from the design system
+- **NEVER use Unicode icons or emojis** - use Material-UI icons only
+- **ALWAYS use approved visual elements** - gradients and emojis are strictly prohibited

 ## Migration Guide